Ponape Buried Mail

 These items are among the rarest items in German colonial philately.

-The card shown above was sent by Friedrich “Fritz” Kirchhoff, a Torpedo Machinists Mate assigned to the 1st Company of the II.
+The card shown below was sent by Friedrich “Fritz” Kirchhoff, a Torpedo Machinists Mate assigned to the 1st Company of the II.
 Torpedo Division on board the S.M.S.
 Gneisenau, to his father, also named Friedrich, in Oebisfelde, Germany.

 S.M.S.
 Gneisenau